mariohdez/muse-critic-ios/README.md

 # MuseCritic
-The repository for MuseCritic's iOS app.
+The repository for MuseCritic's iOS app 🎶🎧.